jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     mkdir src

-  I use touch_ to make an empty file
+  I use `New-Item`_ to make an empty file

   .. code-block:: shell

-    touch src/magic.py
+    New-Item src/magic.py

   this adds an empty file for the source code (the actual program)